-Attempts have been made to improve the spectrum, by increasing integration time, cooling the samples to 4°C, or boiling the samples to lyse the cells and expose the intracellular content, which might better respond to Raman (Premasiri et al. 2017).
+Attempts have been made to improve the spectrum, by increasing integration time, cooling the samples to 4°C, or boiling the samples to lyse the cells and expose the intracellular content, which might better respond to Raman (Premasiri et al. 2017, ).
 None of these treatments showed significant improvement.
 Since no clear difference could be found visually, a PLS model was designed to expose underlying information.

 PLS model

-We optimized the PLS model based on the B. subtilis dataset (n=184), since a slightly better resolved spectrum could be recognized visually for this this microorganism.,
+A PLS model, based on the B. subtilis dataset (n=184), was optimized since a slightly better resolved spectrum could be recognized visually for this this microorganism.
 In order to build a set protocol, different preprocessing approaches were tested and their statistical characteristics are detailed in Table 3.
 These include latent variables (LVs), RMSE and R2.
 In all methods, the same attribution of calibration-validation sets was used, with 60% of samples used for calibration and 40% for validation.

 Table 3.
 Comparison of different preprocessing approaches: RMSE and R2 values are calculated on validation set, n=74.
 LVs = Latent variables.
 The best method is the one that shows the highest R2 with the lowest possible RMSE, and is in bold.